BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Repository key

-The repository URI segment is automatically generated using the repository name.
+The repository URI segment is automatically generated by using the repository's name.
 The php method that does that is:

 ```php
 public static function uriKey(): string